sadiela/sadieiq694.github.io/writing/PersonalReflections.markdown

 ##Personal

 The Beaver Works Summer Institute proved to be an invaluable experience for me.
-I learned more than I could have ever imagined: about communication, about the future and about myself.
+I learned more than I could have ever imagined about communication, about the future, and about myself.

 Before this program, I neither enjoyed group work nor appreciated its value.
-For the most part I viewed team projects as a nuisance and did not value the input of fellow group members.
+For the most part I viewed team projects as a nuisance and did not respect the input of fellow group members.
+The communication lectures completely reversed my attitude towards working with others.
 I learned a lot about how to be successful when working with others.
 In terms of working as a team:
 One thing from the communications lectures that resonated with me Building trust through vulnerability